Arthubnet/images-gallery-frontend/README.md

-This is a simple full stack Application that retrieves photos from Unsplash with help of my Python API.
+This is a simple full stack Application that retrieves photos from Unsplash with help of my Express REST API

 In order to start: